thelia/thelia.github.io/documentation/configuration.md

 #How to configure ?

-Actually you can only configure your database connection with config files.
-All other configuration have to be develop and certainly use database storage.
+Currently you can only configure your database connection with config files.
+All other configuration have to be developed and certainly use database storage.

 ##Server Configuration